 Not everyone can do everything on this list perfectly but if everyone tried our best then there’s hope for the world.
 Are you looking at ways to be more eco-friendly this year?

 *This is an affiliate link.
-I earn a small percentage of commission from sales made through it.
-This helps me to keep this website alive so I can keep raising awareness to the climate crisis.
+I earn a small percentage of commission from sales made through it at no extra cost to you.
+I only work with brands I know, trust, and who’s ethos aligns with my own.
+This helps me to keep this website alive so I can keep raising awareness to the climate crisis and to help cover the hosting for the website.